rinja-rs/rinja/book/src/filters.md

 {{ "HELLO"|lower }}
 ```

-Askama has a collection of built-in filters, documented below, but can also include custom filters.
+Rinja has a collection of built-in filters, documented below, but can also include custom filters.
 Additionally, the `json` filter is included in the built-in filters, but is disabled by default.
 Enable it with Cargo features (see below for more information).